 The hotel option isn’t the only hands-off approach to investing in the golden visa.
 Another increasingly popular option is to invest in a fund.
 As with hotels and resorts, there are a number of investment companies that offer funds that golden visa applicants can invest in, typically in areas like startups, small business, and real estate.
 And, like hotels and resorts, many have a buyback option after around six or seven years.

-According to Swan, “both options have some similarities, but many people will feel more comfortable investing in something physical and easier to understand like a hotel, rather than a fund.”
+Both options have similarities, but many people will feel more comfortable investing in something physical and easier to understand like a hotel, rather than a fund.
 Another benefit of a hotel or resort over a fund is being able to visit the hotel and enjoy it.
 Most hotel investment options allow you to spend a few weeks of the year at the property, should you wish to.
 The golden visa requires you to spend an average of seven days per year in Portugal and, although you don’t have to spend it at the hotel, it’s nice to have somewhere to come to every year or two.

 As of January 2022, residential properties purchased in many parts of Portugal, including Lisbon, Porto, or large parts of coastal Portugal like the Algarve no longer qualify for the golden visa.
 However, an apartment in a hotel is considered commercial property rather than residential, and this route can allow you to have access to a property in a part of Portugal that would otherwise no longer qualify.